Sony A7R III versus Hasselblad X1D

 Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A7R III provides a higher video resolution than the X1D.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A7R III provides a higher video resolution than the X1D.
 It can shoot video footage at 4K/30p, while the Hasselblad is limited to 1080/25p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a substantially higher resolution than the one in the X1D (3686k vs 2360k dots).
-The following table reports on some other key feature differences and similarities of the Sony A7R III, the Hasselblad X1D, and comparable cameras.
-The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.
+The adjacent table lists some of the other core features of the Sony A7R III and Hasselblad X1D along with similar information for a selection of comparators.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony A7R III (⇒ rgt)||3686||no||3.0||1440||tilting||YES||8000||10.0||no||YES|